Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

-We aim to make rigorous the interpretation of the depiction in Figure \ref{fig:BasicTriangle} as a triangle, even though it does not properly reflect the topological qualities of the region defined by $Z_1^{\alpha}, Z_2^{\alpha}, Z_3^{\alpha}$.
-The key realization is that even though Figure \ref{fig:BasicTriangle} does not reflect much of the topological structure of our set up, it does correctly reflect how the projective lines intersect, and this is enough to define a meaningful notion of polygon.
-In particular, we choose to view polygons as abstract instructions for moving from one vertex to another along a well-defined edge (i.e., projective line).
+We aim to make rigorous the interpretation of Figure \ref{fig:BasicTriangle} as a triangle, even though it does not properly reflect the topological qualities of the region defined by $Z_1^{\alpha}, Z_2^{\alpha}, Z_3^{\alpha}$ (seeing as, for example, the ``edges'' are topologically spheres, as they are linearly embedded $\mathbb{CP}^1$'s).
+Despite this, Figure \ref{fig:BasicTriangle} does correctly reflect how the projective lines intersect, and this is enough to define a meaningful notion of polygon.
+In particular, we choose to view polygons as abstract instructions for moving from one vertex to another along a well-defined edge.
 In Figure \ref{fig:BasicTriangle}, it is clear that we can move from vertex $\{1,2\}$ to $\{2,3\}$ along the line 2.
-The fact that the line 2 is topologically an $S^2$ (being a linearly embedded $\mathbb{CP}^1$) is irrelevant.\\ The instructions ``move from $\{1,2\}$ to $\{2,3\}$ along the line 2'' can be unambiguously denoted by $\{1,2\}\rightarrow \{2,3\}$ where it is understood that we move along the line whose label is common to the two vertices.
-We denote the instructions $\{1,2\} \rightarrow \{2,3\}$ simply by $[1(2)3]$, making manifest both the starting and ending vertices as well as the line that joins them (in this case, 2).
-It is then clear how Figure \ref{fig:BasicTriangle} can be viewed as being one of two oppositely oriented triangles: one orientation corresponds to the instructions \footnote{We give the instructions using both the $\{\cdot, \cdot\}\rightarrow \{\cdot, \cdot\}$ notation as well as the $[\cdot (\cdot)\cdot]$ notation, though we will begin to use only the latter.}
+The fact that the line 2 is topologically an $S^2$ (being a linearly embedded $\mathbb{CP}^1$) is irrelevant, and this shows the utility of considering only combinatorial data.
+Indeed, $\mathbb{CP}^2$ is four-real-dimensional and so we must be precise in what we mean by a two-polytope in this space.\\ The instructions ``move from $\{1,2\}$ to $\{2,3\}$ along the line 2'' can be unambiguously denoted by $\{1,2\}\rightarrow \{2,3\}$ where it is understood that we move along the line whose label is common to the two vertices.
+We denote the instructions $\{1,2\} \rightarrow \{2,3\}$ by $[1(2)3]$, making manifest both the starting and ending vertices as well as the line that joins them (in this case, 2).
+It is then clear how Figure \ref{fig:BasicTriangle} can be viewed as being one of two oppositely oriented triangles: one orientation corresponds to the instructions

 while the opposite orientation corresponds to the instructions